Preparation of the mapping family

-To identify differentially expressed genes (DEGs) between ammonia-tolerant and ammonia-sensitive L. vannamei, the transcriptomes of four L. vannamei families were sequenced: the mapping family (LV-N) and three other randomly chosen common families (LV-A, LV-C, and LV-F) with different genetic backgrounds.
+To identify differentially expressed genes (DEGs) between ammonia-tolerant and ammonia-sensitive L. vannamei, we sequenced the transcriptomes of four L. vannamei families: the mapping family (LV-N) and three other randomly chosen common families (LV-A, LV-C, and LV-F) with different genetic backgrounds.
 Our previous analysis indicated that the 24-h median lethal concentration of NH4Cl was 140.96 mg/L, 189.19 mg/L, 117.88 mg/L, and 137.26 mg/L for families LV-A, LV-C, LV-F and LV-N, respectively (Supplementary Material, Table S1).
-Two hundred shrimp from each family were randomly selected, and subjected to the acute ammonia stress test (345.94 mg/L ammonia-N), as described above.
-In each family, 20 shrimp with the longest survival times (i.e., the most ammonia tolerant) were collected, as were the 20 shrimp with the shortest survival times (i.e., the most ammonia sensitive).
-When collecting the ammonia-sensitive shrimp, specimens that were out of balance and lying on the bottom of the pool were judged to be dying, and were collected immediately, without waiting for death.
-The hepatopancreas of each shrimp was extracted, and hepatopancreases were pooled to form an ammonia-tolerant sample and an ammonia-sensitive sample per family.
+We randomly selected 200 shrimp from each family, and subjected all shrimp to the acute ammonia stress test (345.94 mg/L ammonia-N), as described above.
+In each family, the 20 shrimp with the longest survival times (i.e., the most ammonia tolerant) were collected, as were the 20 shrimp with the shortest survival times (i.e., the most ammonia sensitive).
+When collecting the ammonia-sensitive shrimp, shrimp that were out of balance and lying on the bottom of the pool were judged to be dying, and were collected immediately, without waiting for death.
+The hepatopancreas of each shrimp was extracted, and hepatopancreases were pooled to form one ammonia-tolerant sample and one ammonia-sensitive sample per family.

 Total RNA was extracted from each pooled sample using TRIzol reagent (Invitrogen, USA), following the manufacturer's instructions.
 Residual genomic DNA was removed with DNase I. RNA purity (OD260 / 280), concentration, and absorption peak were measured using a NanoDrop 2000.
 RNA integrity was assessed using an RNA Nano 6000 Assay Kit with an Agilent Bioanalyzer 2100.
 The isolated mRNA was divided into 100–400 bp fragments using an RNA fragment reagent (Illumina, USA). cDNA libraries were then constructed using NEBNext Ultra RNA Library Prep Kits (Illumina, USA), following manufacturer’s recommendations, and sequenced on an Illumina HiSeq system (Illumina, USA).
 Library construction and sequencing were performed by Biomarker Technologies Corporation (Beijing, China).

-After obtaining DEGs, candidate genes among the DEGs were identified.
+After obtaining DEGs, we identified candidate genes among the DEGs.
 We consider candidate genes associated with ammonia tolerance when (1) candidate genes located within the QTL interval; (2) candidate genes differentially expressed between the most ammonia-tolerant and the most ammonia-sensitive individuals in the mapping family (LV-N); (3) the regulation pattern (up- or down-regulated expression) of candidate genes between the most ammonia-tolerant and the most ammonia-sensitive individuals was consistent across the four families of Litopenaeus vannamei (LV-A, LV-C, LV-F, and LV-N).

-qRT-PCR was used to validate the RNA-seq results by quantifying the expression of the candidate gene (LOC113809108) in the ammonia-tolerant and ammonia-sensitive pooled samples from the four L. vannamei families (LV-A, LV-C, LV-F, and LV-N).
+To validate the RNA-seq results, we used qRT-PCR to quantify the expression of the candidate gene (LOC113809108) in the ammonia-tolerant and ammonia-sensitive pooled samples from the four L. vannamei families (LV-A, LV-C, LV-F, and LV-N).
 RNA-seq and qRT-PCRs analyses were carried out using the same samples. qRT-PCRs were performed using SYBR Premix Ex TaqTM II kits (TaKaRa, Japan), according to the manufacturer's instructions.
 The primer sets used to detect LOC113809108 gene expression levels were designed using the Primer Premier software (version 5.0) as follows: 5’-ACTTGGGTGCTGTAGCTCAA-3’ and 5’-CTCGACAGCAACCAGGGTAT-3’.
 L. vannamei 18S RNA was used as the internal reference gene; this gene was amplified using the primer sets as follows: 5’-GCCTGAGAAACGGCTACCACATC-3’ and 5’-GTAGTAGCGACGGGCGGTGTGT-3’ .
 The qRT-PCR cycling program was as follows: preheating at 95°C for 30 s, followed by 40 cycles of 95°C for 5 s and 60°C for 30 s.
 The qRT-PCR was carried out at 95 °C for 40 s, 95 °C for 5 s, and 62 °C for 30 s for 40 cycles.
 Three parallel qRT-PCRs were carried out for each sample.
 Relative gene expression levels were calculated using the 2-ΔΔCT method.